SujalPatil21/Java-Projects/Postive_Or_Negative/README.md

 ---

 ## Features
-- Accepts a number from the user
+- It Accepts a number from the user
 - Checks whether the number is:
   - Positive
   - Negative